-- (a) When, after a public hearing, the Commission determine there is no cause for removal or discipline, it shall issue an order dismissing the complaint.
-If the Commission determines there is cause, it may remove, suspend without pay, reduce in pay, demote, or dismiss the State Examiner or Deputy State Examiner and it shall issue a written decision containing findings of fact, conclusions of law, the action being taken, the date and time the action shall become effective.
+- (a) When, after a public hearing, the Commission determines there is no cause for removal or discipline, it shall issue an order dismissing the complaint.
+If the Commission determines there is cause, it may remove, suspend without pay, reduce in pay, demote, or dismiss the State Examiner.
+The Commission shall issue a written decision containing findings of fact, conclusions of law, the action being taken and the date and time the action shall become effective.
 The Commission's decision shall be final on the day it is rendered.
-Notice of the decision shall be given to the parties. - (b) No rehearing shall be granted from a final decision of the Commission. - (c) The final decision of the Commission shall be subject to review on any question of law or fact upon appeal to the Court of Appeal, First Circuit upon application filed with the Commission within thirty calendar days after its decision becomes final.
+Notice of the decision shall be given to all parties. - (b) No rehearing shall be granted from a final decision of the Commission. - (c) The final decision of the Commission shall be subject to review on any question of law or fact upon appeal to the Court of Appeal, First Circuit, upon application filed with the Commission within thirty calendar days after its decision becomes final.